 In these moments, we are misaligned with our true nature and purpose.
 We are separate from Source: the universal energy that delights in creating the moon, stars, forests and oceans.
 When we are different from our higher consciousness, we make decisions led by ego-driven agendas that result in win-lose outcomes.

 Cut off from Source, or universal energy, we struggle against our nature, working hard to chase ambition, financial targets, promotions, recognition and goals.
 We become sick; depression, stress, and anxiety set in.

 I listened to my heart’s wisdom and followed it to Antigua.
 Here I floated in the turquoise Caribbean Sea, walked barefoot on the white sand, ate ripe, juicy mangoes from the tree and fell into a rhythm with nature.
 This immersion in nature restored my wellness.
-Then it began feeding me with inspiration for True Business – a way of being in business in harmony with our true, higher nature and creative consciousness.
+Then it began feeding me inspiration for True Business – a way of being in business in harmony with our true, higher heart and creative consciousness.

-So how you can you avoid burning out by bringing the principles of yoga into your business?
+So how can you avoid burning out by bringing the principles of yoga into your business?
 There are three key steps: connection, alignment and skilful action.

 How To Avoid Burning Out By Bringing The Principles Of Yoga Into Your Business?